designstem/projects/waste/index.md

 1. Choose your material and look at the dimensions of the material.

 2. Make at least three 2D sketches.
 Keep in mind that you cannot have waste material.
 For example if you use a sheet of hardboard take the standard size to work with.
-(You can also make your design in such a way that you can make multiple out of one sheet.)
+(You can also make your design in such a way that you can make several out of one sheet.)

-3. Choose one of or combine your 2D sketches and make a 3D sketch model of it.
+3. Choose one of your 2D sketches, or a combination of them, and make a 3D sketch model of it.

-4. Evaluate your model, add or adjust where needed.
+4. Evaluate your model: add or adjust where needed.

 5. Make your final object.